EmperorSmiles/Test-Contracts-Solidity/README.md

 # Test-Contracts-Solidity

-Kindly note that this is just a collection of Solidity files and contracts.
-Most of these files belong together, some are standalones.
+Kindly note that this is just a collection of some Solidity files and contracts I've created in the past.
+Many of these files belong together, some are standalones.